bluwave/iosBuildScript/README.md

-I usually change into the buildScripts directory and execute the following command
+I usually change into the buildScripts directory and execute the following command to build and deploy the app:

 	buildScripts$ ./build.sh